tale-toul/OCP4AzureIPI/README.md

     Default value:_LoadBalancer_.

-        outbound_type: LoadBalancer
+        outbound_type = LoadBalancer

 #### SSH key
-Regardless of whether the the bastion infrastructure is going to be created ([Conditionally creating the bastion infrastructure](#conditionally-creating-the-bastion-infrastructure)), an ssh key is needed to connect to the bastion VM and the OCP cluster nodes.
+Regardless of whether the the bastion infrastructure is going to be created or not ([Conditionally creating the bastion infrastructure](#conditionally-creating-the-bastion-infrastructure)), an ssh key is needed to connect to the bastion VM and the OCP cluster nodes.

 Terraform expects a file containing the public ssh key in a file at __Terraform/Bastion/ocp-install.pub__.
 This can be an already existing ssh key or a new one can be [created](https://docs.openshift.com/container-platform/4.9/installing/installing_azure/installing-azure-private.html#ssh-agent-using_installing-azure-private):